posko/posko/README.md

 # Project 'Raspberry Pi 3 server'
-This POS project is planned to work on mini computers.
+This POS project is being developed to work on mini computers.
 I don't have yet these physical devices to test if this approach will actually work.
-I plan on partnering with store owners to test its capabilities, drawbacks and upkeep.
+I am partnering with local store owners to test its capabilities, drawbacks and upkeep once it is fully functional.
 But due to the slow development and the lack of hardware, this project maybe out by late 2019.

 If you are generous enough to support this idea, you can send help.
-I will gratefully accept a unit of Raspberry Pi 3 ;)
+I will gratefully accept a unit of Raspberry Pi 3 from you. ;)

-Or initiate this project yourself and share your experience with us
+Or you can initiate and work on this project yourself and share your experience with us